dbojan/csvEdit_Esmeralda/README.md

 Installing: click on zip file, then on download on the right.
 Extract zip file, run.
-You can associate it with csv and tsv files. settings are in the settings.txt
+You can associate it with csv and tsv files. settings are in the settings.txt in format: mpv= d:/apps/mpv/mpv.exe

 Edit if needed to change mpv and ffprobe location. play.bat is started when single testing channels.
 Double click on cell or press f1